brickadia/book/src/essentials/catalog.md

 ![Catalog with Items](../images/Essentials/CatalogItems.png)

 To get an item from the Catalog, simply click one of the items you want.
+This will put it in the [Quickbar](quickbar.md).

-To remove items from your hotbar, right click on them.
+To remove items from your Quickbar, right click on them.